bioconda/bioconda-recipes/docs/source/updating.rst

       --packages <my-package-name> \
       --create-pr

-By default, subrecipes (e.g., packagename/meta.yaml is the main recipe, and packagename/0.5/meta.yaml is a subrecipe) will be ignored for updating unless they specifically have the following in their `extra` block:
+By default, subrecipes  will be ignored for updating unless they specifically have the following in their `extra` block:

 .. code-block:: yaml